seb-hyland/rosalind-bioinfo/README.md

 # Description
 A collection of personal solutions to [the Rosalind bioinformatics problem set](https://rosalind.info).
+Currently in progress...

 # Learnings
 - Bioinformatics-related computational workflows